ChristinaCattane/web_project_4/README.md

 * Declaring and calling functions

-* DOM, selecting and working with attributes and methods involving attributs
+* DOM, selecting and working with attributes and methods involving attributes

 * How to make a popup edit button to edit information on the page.